{\Phi}eat: Physically Grounded Material Feature Representation: Experiments

+We evaluate whether \methodName learns representations that are invariant to extrinsic factors, such as lighting and geometry, while remaining sensitive to intrinsic material properties.
+We consider three main evaluations: \textbf{material selection}, based on patch-level material similarity; \textbf{feature separability}, measured with a non-parametric $k$-nearest neighbors (k-NN) classifier; and \textbf{robustness}, measured through prediction stability under illumination and geometry changes.
+Additionally, we assess the \textbf{semantic--material tradeoff} by evaluating how much general-purpose semantic performance is retained after material-centric adaptation.
+Together, these experiments test whether the learned features capture material identity independently of environmental conditions and quantify the compromise on semantic capabilities.

-We evaluate \methodName examining whether the features exhibit invariance to lighting and geometry while remaining sensitive to intrinsic material properties.
-We compare our method to CLIP~\cite{clip}, DINOv2 with registers~\cite{darcet2023vision} and DINOv3~\cite{simeoni2025dinov3}, which represent the strongest publicly available self-supervised baselines.
-CLIP is included only in classification-based evaluations where global image embeddings are meaningful; patch-level selection is evaluated solely against DINOv2 and DINOv3.
-All models use their \textit{ViT-B} backbones, and we adopt input resolutions corresponding to $1024$ patch tokens ($448\times448$ for patch size $14$, $512\times512$ for patch size $16$) for a fair comparison.
+\myparagraph{Baselines.} We compare \methodName against strong vision foundation models trained with different supervision paradigms.
+We consider CLIP~\cite{radford2021clip} and SigLIP~2~\cite{tschannen2025siglip2} as vision–language models trained on large-scale image–text pairs, the Perception Encoder~\cite{bolya2025perception} in both its PE-core and PE Spatial variants, the agglomerative RADIOv3~\cite{heinrich2025radiov2}, and the self-supervised models DINOv2 with registers~\cite{darcet2023vision, oquab2023dinov2} and DINOv3~\cite{simeoni2025dinov3}.
+These models represent the strongest publicly available visual encoders.
+All methods use their \textit{ViT-B} backbones, and we adopt input resolutions corresponding to $1024$ patch tokens ($448\times448$ for patch size $14$, $512\times512$ for patch size $16$) for a fair comparison.